-Implementing a strategic plan in a business can be a complex process, involving many components, both inside and outwith the business.
-This includes the management a number of groups of people (including managers, employees, shareholders, other stakeholders, etc.) who will have an interest in the performance of the organisation’s .
-In addition the plan will include projects and activities that need to be management , as well as possible changes to culture, processes, procedures, and much more.
+Implementing a strategic plan can be a complex process, involving many components, both inside and outwith the organisation.
+This includes the management a number of groups of people (including managers, employees, shareholders, other stakeholders, etc.) who will have an interest in the performance of the business.
+In addition, the plan will include projects and activities that need to be management, as well as possible changes to culture, processes, procedures, and much more.
 In addition, strategic plans are often “based on assumptions that are often wrong and, as a result, the strategy has unintended outcomes that could be potentially damaging to the organisation” (see our article entitled ‘Prescriptive Vs Emergent Strategies‘).

 With so much going on, it is essential to have performance measures in place that test strategic assumptions, monitor the outcome of strategic activities and projects and provide information to the organisation’s various interested parties.

 The problem is that measuring performance has a cost associated with it (relating to data capture, analysis, reporting, etc.) so there is a tendency for an organisation to try to develop a generic set of performance measures intended to satisfy these disparate groups and their differing requirements.
 The danger is that such an approach produces a generic set of performance measures that are not linked to the strategic plans and consequently do not provide any information that helps with the implementation of the organisation’s strategy.

 What is required is a cost-effective approach that can be adapted for the different needs of the different groups and is integrated with the organisation’s strategic plan.
 The Balanced Scorecard provides such an approach.

 The diagram below shows a simplified planning process and the performance measurement and feedback elements that are required at different levels, at different stages and for different groups.